a7g4/warp/docs/WIREGUARD_OVER_WARP.md

 Unix domain sockets:

-- Block the sender until their data has been read
+- Block the sender until their data has been processed (by the network interface or any other bottleneck)
 - Have extremely large MTUs (effectively unlimited)
 - Avoid a trip through the IP stack